cengo12/bio-final/README.md

 ## Deployment

-This project can be deployed to web as a web application, or as a local desktop app like the version in the releases.
+This project can be deployed to web as a web application, or as a local desktop app like the version in the releases

 For deploying a local version, pywebview is used.
 You can follow the steps, and examples from https://pywebview.flowrl.com/.
+You can make a local build by running "van.py" file at ".src/backend/van.py".